Dance Improvisation in Saskatoon:

 https://freeflowdance.com/

-The Big Fat Ass Dance Class®: Improvisational Dance for Ordinary Women, is a weekly improvisational dance group for women, started by Aileen Hayden more than 15 years ago, with emphasis on expression and healing rather than performance.
-Aileen also gave classes, which Kyle and Miki attended, and sometimes participated in KSAMB activities.
+The Big Fat Ass Dance Class®: Improvisational Dance for Ordinary Women, was a weekly improvisational dance group for women, started by Aileen Hayden in the 2000s, with emphasis on expression and healing rather than performance.
+Aileen also gave classes, which Kyle and Miki attended, and Aileen sometimes participated in KSAMB activities.
 The group continued after Aileen left Saskatoon.
 In the summer of 2020, an average of 10 participants danced together weekly for an hour and a half in Albert Park. http://bfadc.com/

 Ecstatic dance has an ancient history in ritual, and is improvisational.
 A form of ecstatic dance, 5 Rhythms, was popularized by Gabrielle Roth in the US.
 In Saskatoon, Karla Kloeble organized 3 weekend 5 Rhythms workshops, with instructor/facilitator Evangelos Diavolitsis in 2015, 2016, and 2017.
-The Unitarian Church hosts a weekly 5 Rhythms practice, suspended during the pandemic.
+For several years, the Unitarian Church hosted a weekly 5 Rhythms practice; it was suspended during the pandemic.
 Miki has practised 5 Rhythms in these events, and Karla Kloeble dances with KSAMB.

 and its connections to Saskatoon